 Showcasing a student’s personality to employers doesn’t require a video production.
 Resumes videos and video cvs are personalized messages that are recorded from a smartphone or desktop computer.

 Employers aren’t just looking for qualified candidates; they want to hire people who they like!
-Using video to present yourself will set you apart from other candidates.
+So, using video to present yourself will set you apart from other candidates.

 2. Stand out in the application pool